JakeyPedz/wdi-project-4/README.md

 ## First task is to get the data of several different Crowdfunding platforms.

+Need to do NG-Resource so I can access it in the back

+also need to create my models in the front end.

 Ones working at the moment

-- Crowdcube
+- Crowdcube (saved to db)
-- Early Shares
+- Early Shares (saved to db)
-- Invesdor
+- Invesdor (saved to db)
 - Seedrs